serbaugon/VariantCalling/README.md

 ## 2. Analysis of the variants
 * **SNV/INDEL analysis**
+Both the scripts for analyzing SNVs and INDELs are in the Main_scripts/SNVs folder.

 The compressed VCF files obtained from the SNVs variant calling are quality filtered using the **quality_filters.sh** script.